dempe/scabbard/README.md

 Map of routes to output filenames.

-Each route (i.e., each key in the array) must be declared in a Laravel routes file.
+Each route (i.e., each key in the array) must be declared in a Laravel routes file (e.g., `routes/web.php`).
 This is because Scabbard calls Laravel for each route allowing you to use controllers or other additional processing.

 Note: these are *static* routes (dynamic routes are handled separately).